There's a really good reason why pretty much every town and village you go to will have at least one pizza restaurant - it's very profitable!

 Method:

-Chop or crush the garlic if you're using fresh, and then simply add all the ingredients to a saucepan and stir well.
-Pop the sauce over low heat for about 30 minutes, stirring to make sure the sauce is well mixed up.
+Chop or crush the garlic if you're using fresh, and then add all the ingredients to a saucepan and stir well.
+Pop the sauce over low heat for about 30 minutes, stirring to make sure the sauce is well mixed.
 Avoid adding a lid to the saucepan, as you want some of the water to evaporate so it thickens up the sauce.

 Taste the sauce; if it's a little bland, add some extra salt or spices if you think it needs more flavour.
 The cooking normally enhances the flavour perfectly, but taste is a very individual thing.